rodneylab/sveltekit-vanilla-extract/README.md

 [![Open in Visual Studio Code](https://open.vscode.dev/badges/open-in-vscode.svg)](https://open.vscode.dev/rodneylab/sveltekit-vanilla-extract)

 Demo code for getting started with vanilla-extract in SvelteKit.
-The code accompanies the <a aria-label="Open Rodney Lab blog post on using vanilla extract with Svelte Kit" href="https://rodneylab.com/using-vanilla-extract-sveltekit/">post on SvelteKit infinite scroll</a>.
+The code accompanies the <a aria-label="Open Rodney Lab blog post on using vanilla extract with Svelte Kit" href="https://rodneylab.com/using-vanilla-extract-sveltekit/">post on using vanilla-extract with SvelteKit</a>.
 If you have any questions, please drop a comment at the bottom of that page.

 ## Building and previewing the site